MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 Send a series of messages until certain conditions are met.

+### Branching the customer journey

+There are two ways to create a branch in a journey:

+* Branch based on whether a certain action was taken or not.
+A common example is branching based on whether or not the customer opened the last email that was sent.
+This type of branching is achieved by the [Wait for trigger](#wait-for-trigger-branch) tile.

+* Branch based on current information such as customer’s demographic (for example, gender) or other related information (for example, loyalty program tier).
+This type of branching is achieved by the [Attribute branch](#attribute-branch).

+The key differences between these two branching methods are:

+Wait for trigger branch supports specifying a duration for how long to wait until the desired action is taken.
+Wait for trigger branching also supports simple 2-way branching.
+This is why the tile is also referred to as an “if/then branch”.

+Attribute branch does not have a provision for waiting.
+Attribute branches use the data available at the time of execution and allows for multiple way branching.

-**If/then branch**
+**Wait for trigger branch**

-An if/then branch lets you branch the customer journey based on customer actions like opening an email or completing a purchase.
-The if/then branch waits for the customer to perform the trigger within the time limit specified.
+The "wait for trigger" branch lets you branch the customer journey based on customer actions such as opening an email or completing a purchase.
+The "wait for trigger" branch waits for the customer to perform the trigger within the time limit specified.
 If the customer performs the trigger, they immediately proceed down the yes branch.
 If the customer doesn't perform the trigger within the time limit specified, they proceed down the no branch after the time limit has passed.

-For example, you can configure the if/then branch to wait for the *Email opened* event on a previously sent email.
-If the time limit is set to *1 day*, the if/then branch waits for the customer to open the email within that day.
-If the customer opens the email within that day, they immediately proceed down the yes branch.
-If the customer doesn't open the email within that day, they proceed down the no branch after one day.
+For example, you can configure the "wait for trigger" branch to wait for the *Email opened* event on a previously sent email within a specific time period (such as one day).
+The customer opens the email within that period.
+The customer immediately proceeds down the yes branch.
+If the customer doesn't open the email within that period, they proceed down the no branch after the period is over.

+**Wait for segment membership**

+The wait for segment membership feature allows for more complex set of actions to take place beyond a single trigger.
+For example, you may want to create a branch based on how much customer spent through multiple transactions in a specific period.
+In this scenario, rather than wait for a specific trigger, you can simply define a dynamic segment such as 'big purchaser' and wait for the customer to become a member of that segment.

+> [!IMPORTANT]
+> This feature is a preview and won't be available until December 9th, 2024.
+A preview feature is a feature that is not complete, but is made available before it’s officially in a release so customers can get early access and provide feedback.
+Preview features aren’t meant for production use and may have limited or restricted functionality.
+>
+> Microsoft doesn't provide support for this preview feature.
+Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
+Preview features aren’t meant for production use, especially to process personal data or other data that are subject to legal or regulatory compliance requirements.

 **Attribute branch**